o9000/tint2/doc/tint2.md

 Then gradients can be added by index to backgrounds, using the `gradient_id = INDEX`, `hover_gradient_id = INDEX` and `pressed_gradient_id = INDEX`, where `INDEX` is the gradient index, starting from 1.
-The `*gradient_id` option can be repeated for the same background, which results in multiple gradients being drawn on top of each other in the given order.

 #### Simple gradients